Getting here

 View the tram timetable to find out where the tram stops.
 You can also plan your journey if you’re not sure of your route.

 All tram stops have step-free access and are monitored by CCTV.
-Some tram stops have free car parking.
+Some tram stops have free car parking

 ⏺︎ Travel by Bike or Scooter

 Explore Birmingham effortlessly during the festival with eco-friendly e-bikes and e-scooters!
 These electric bikes make travel convenient and sustainable.
 Simply download the Beryl Cycle Hire app or visit WM Cycle Hire for more information.
+Using the app you will be able to find your closest hub.

 There are ample bike racks across the city centre next to festival sites.
 We kindly ask that you don't cycle through large crowds but instead dismount and walk through.